VA orders new Flight Simulator

 Virtual Aviation (VA) has placed an order with Multi Pilot Simulations (MPS) for a new B737-800 fixed based simulator, which will be installed in November this year.

-The agreement also includes an option to buy a new Airbus A320 FTD1 simulator from MPS, for delivery in the first half of 2018.
+The agreement also includes an option to buy a new Airbus A320 FTD1 simulator.

 The new equipment will enable VA to significantly increase its training capabilities as well as its simulator capacity.

-In addition to meeting the growing demand for its MCC/JOC training, VA will be able to provide cost-effective Type Rating training and dry hire to its airline customers and training partners.
+In addition to meeting the growing demand for its multi-crew training, VA will be able to provide cost-effective Type Rating training and dry hire to its airline customers and training partners.

 The latest-generation fixed based simulators are playing an increasingly valuable role in airline pilot training, with their high-fidelity and innovative features making it possible for airlines to reduce their reliance on full flight simulators.